Even if you’ve been living under a rock, you must have heard at least some of the noise surrounding people born between 1997 and 2012, aka Gen Z.

 The motivation to learn continues to be pivotal for Gen Zers even after they enter the workforce.
 Namely, 25% of Gen Zs participating in the CAKE.com study claim learning and development opportunities are their top motivators at work.

 Yet, as fully-fledged digital natives, they’re more inclined to develop their skills online.
 About 66% of Gen Zs score the Internet higher than college education as their go-to space for cultivating knowledge.
+Deloitte’s 2025 Gen Z and Millennial Survey notes that one-third of Gen Zs (31%) say they decided not to pursue higher education.

 49% of Gen Zers prefer instant messaging platforms for work communication